“The Smarts – Big little hacks to take you a long way at work” is a short book I have read, while taking notes, for about 1.5 hours.

 - Think about thinking – instead of asking “What do you think?” try asking “What are you thinking?”

 - Become an expert in how you work

 - Be aware of your hook zone (where you’re good and on what you’re more likely to work more).
 Make sure you keep yourself in check and you challenge yourself.
 Otherwise, people might give you those sorts of tasks and you don’t get out of your comfort zone.

 - Be a productivity monster

 - Have a Moving Forward Mindset.
 That means, be that doer that makes the next step.
-Be the first to create an action list, to book that meeting, to make that call, to prioritize or whatever the next step is.
+Be the first to create an action list, book that meeting, make that call, prioritize, or whatever the next step is.
 When you want to see another person again, find a time and agree on it as soon as possible.

-- Make sure you review the process, how you do things.
-Is something you can do better?
-Is any way you can automatise parts of your work?
+- Make sure you review the process and how you do things.
+Is it something you can do better?
+Is any way you can automatize parts of your work?

 - Have some special tools in your box

 - You may find yourself in a discussion that gets long or there are long explanations.
 Try to summarise them and get a problem statement.
 See if everyone agrees with that – it will help everyone have more clarity.